A code compliance certificate is the last milestone to complete consented building work.

 Lack of a code compliance certificate may prevent a bank from releasing a final builder payment or increase the cost of insurance cover.
 If you don’t get one then you may also have trouble selling your house.

-We encourage you (or your agent) to provide the construction documentation as listed on the Building Consent Construction Documentation and Advice Notes document provided with your building consent after an inspection has been “passed” - it will assist with the timely processing of your application for code compliance certificate.
+We encourage you (or your agent) to provide the construction documentation, as listed on the Building Consent Construction Documentation and Advice Notes document provided with your building consent after an inspection has been “passed” throughout the build - it will assist with the timely processing of your application for code compliance certificate.

 Online: Submit documents using Online Services via the Upload additional information option.